leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

   - The most painful feeling is to be socially ostracised, whether that's through technology or other means.
 It's why people trying to leave any sect experience so much pain from the tribal exclusion
   - There are elements of truth in the [Asch conformity](https://en.wikipedia.org/wiki/Asch_conformity_experiments "Asch"), [Milgram Shock](https://www.simplypsychology.org/milgram.html "Milgram"), and [Zimbardo prison](https://www.simplypsychology.org/zimbardo.html "Zimbardo") experiments, though some results are being questioned
   - These experiments show that due to social pressure, many people will feel it's not worth pursuing truth.
-They'd rather have the comfort of being accepeted
+They'd rather have the comfort of being accepted
   - They also show that having an ally helps.
 You need to not be the only lunatic
   - Similarly, if you can get just one person's support as an entrepreneur it can lead to great things
   - If you're an entrepreneur that hasn't had someone believe in them, and then you get someone that agrees with your vision, that sets a chain reaction off